 In the case of a strike, the builder must inform the purchaser at the outset of the delay associated with the strike.
 Once the strike has ended and the builder has had an opportunity to determine how long it will take to resume regular operations (this is known as the ‘remobilization period’), they must once again provide written notice to the purchaser.

-If you are a new home buyer that is affected by these strikes and have not received any information from your builder, contact Tarion at 1-877-9-TARION or email customerservice@tarion.com for more information.
+If you are a new homeowner who is affected by these strikes, you should be contacted by your builder.
+If you have questions on the strikes, you can also contact Tarion at 1-877-982-7466 or email customerservice@tarion.com for more information.

 Information for Builders